-This subject offers students a fun, interactive way to learn the skills necessary for future financial success.
-Students will develop business knowledge, understanding and skills in the strategies used to lead and manage a business with the opportunity to operate their own business venture.
+This subject offers students a fun, interactive way to learn the skills necessary for the future.
+Students will develop business and accounting knowledge, understanding and skills in the strategies used to lead and manage a business with the opportunity to operate their own business venture.